jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.

 You can use an action to cause thick, black poison to coat the blade.
 The poison remains for 1 minute or until an attack using this weapon hits a creature.
-That creature must succeed on a DC 15 Constitution saving throw or take 2d10 poison damage and become [[poisoned]] for 1 minute.
+That creature must succeed on a DC 15 Constitution saving throw or take 2d10 poison damage and become [[Poisoned]] for 1 minute.
 The dagger can’t be used this way again until the next dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#DancingSword)[Dancing Sword](https://www.dndbeyond.com/magic-items/5383-dancing-sword)